DOdrums/PortfolioProjectFour/README.md

 ### Code

 * [Stackoverflow(answer from 'Aaron')](https://stackoverflow.com/a/61139427/16545052) - for the regex validation on the 'allowed_times' model.
-* [Stackoverflow(answer from 'xyres')](https://stackoverflow.com/a/43305140/16545052) - for using Django context variables in Javascript
+* [Stackoverflow(answer from 'xyres')](https://stackoverflow.com/a/43305140/16545052) - for using Django context variables in Javascript.
+* [Reddit(answer from OP himself)](https://www.reddit.com/r/django/comments/ma35nu/django_allauth_custom_signup_form_doesnt_save_all/) - to allow allauth adapter to be overriden, for saving of phone numbers in database.
+* [Medium article](https://gavinwiener.medium.com/modifying-django-allauth-forms-6eb19e77ef56) - for adding extra fields to allauth.
+* [Medium article](https://medium.com/@ksarthak4ever/django-custom-user-model-allauth-for-oauth-20c84888c318) - for making a custom user model connected to allauth.

 ### Images